Sedmerovec – St John’s Church

 History

-The church was built in the no longer existing village of Pominovce (“villa Pomnen”) in the 12th century.
-The village disappeared already in the Middle Ages.
-According to the local tradition, it was caused by the flooding of the Vah River, after which the population moved and founded the settlement Sedmerovec, but it is possible that the destruction was caused by the armed invasion of Moravians.
+Church of St. John the Baptist was built in the 12th century, in the settlement of Pominovce (“villa Pomnen” recorded in 1229).
+The village disappeared in the Middle Ages.
+According to local tradition, it happened as a result of the flooding of the river Vah, after which the population moved and founded the settlement of Sedmerovec, but it is possible that the armed raid of the Moravians contributed to the destruction of the village.

 In the 18th century, the capacity of the small church was increased by the addition of wooden galleries on the southern and northern walls of the nave, but in the first half of the 19th century they were removed due to poor condition.
 In 1884, the neglected building was renovated, with new columns installed in the tower windows and a new entrance portal.
 Professional repair of the church took place in 1936, and the last restoration began in 2008.
 During its course, wall paintings were discovered inside.